-Tiger Tracker: Follow Tiger Woods shot-by-shot in final round of BMW Championship
+Tiger Tracker: Tiger Woods 8 under overall early in final round at BMW Championship

 OFF THE TEE (11:56 a.m.): Beauty.
 Likes it right away and that one splits the fairway.
 Time to get something going here.

 APPROACH SHOT (12:01 p.m.): Mediocre at best with a wedge from 90 yards.
-Leaves it well short of the hole, gonna be maybe 15 feet from there.
+Leaves it well short of the hole, gonna be maybe 25-plus feet from there.
 Sounds like he caught a mud ball so bad break if that’s the case.

+ON THE GREEN (12:04 p.m.): Nope.
+That 30-foot birdie try had the distance but slides past the cup.
+Gonna be another tap-in par and still hasn’t had a legit birdie chance.

 Hole 2: Par 3, 162 yards